Pyongyang says it carried out “nuclear warhead explosion”, in latest test roundly condemned by its opponents.

 Obama said any provocative actions by North Korea would have “serious consequences”.

 The US president had been briefed on board Air Force One by National Security Adviser Susan Rice about the nuclear test, White House press secretary Josh Earnest said.

 Obama reiterated an unbreakable US commitment to the security of its allies in Asia and around the world, Earnest said.

 US Assistant Secretary of State Daniel Russel said he was committed to working closely with Japan, China, Russia and South Korea to put pressure on North Korea.

-"The fact is, there is an accelerated pattern of very serious provocation that violates international law and threatens regional stability," Russel told reporters before meeting Japanese Foreign Minister Fumio Kishida.
+“The fact is that there is an accelerated pattern of very serious provocation that violates international law and threatens regional stability,” Russel told reporters before meeting Japanese Foreign Minister Fumio Kishida.

 Japanese Foreign Minister Fumio Kishida said that Tokyo had protested to North Korea.